Best Website Builders for Small Business

-- They offer reliable server performances with fast load times and minimum downtimes.
+- They offer reliable server performances with fast load times and minimum downtime.

-- Comprehensive customer support with articles, videos, and a help center that you can refer to for help.
+- Comprehensive customer support is available through articles, videos, and a help center that you can refer to for help.

 Wix has always been the “go-to” website builder as they offer a ton of features and flexibility for beginners and advanced users alike.
 The fact that more than 100 million people uses it is a testament to that.
 The only downside is that if you want to create an eCommerce store or want extra features, you’ll need to pay a bit more.

 Shopify is more than just a “website builder” – it's an eCommerce-centric website hosting / online store builder for small businesses that want to create an online store.